-- the head teacher and SENCO operate an open door policy for parents/carers seeking support and advice. - The Locality team based at Swavesey Village can signpost additional support/information available for families - our ELSA (Emotional Literacy Support Assistant) - the dedicated SEN Governor who is available as a contact point - individual arrangements can be made for phased entry into Reception class - additional time and special arrangements for SATs support for transition between classes additional transition visits for SEN Y6 pupils transferring to secondary school inviting the SENCO of the receiving secondary school to the final Annual Review in year 6.
+- The head teacher and SENCO operate an open door policy for parents/carers seeking support and advice. - The District team can signpost additional support/information available for families - The dedicated SEN Governor who is available as a contact point - Individual arrangements can be made to support pupils tailored to their needs - Additional time and special arrangements can be made for SATs and testing. - Support can be given for transition between classes - Additional transition visits for SEN Y6 pupils can be arranged for pupils transferring to secondary school

+- Inviting the SENCO of the receiving secondary school to the final Annual Review in year 6. - Pre- school and nursery colleagues are invited for transition meetings for pupils transitioning into school